Welcome bookish peeps to the Saturday Shelfie.

 Are they really the ones they have been waiting for all their lives?
 Will they each risk the wildly different lives they have begun creating for themselves?
 Can they bridge a lost decade to rekindle a life-long love and share a future they ve only dreamed of?

 Told in sparkling prose in the alternating voices of Adin and Lilly, this beautifully crafted, tightly woven, debut novel is an exhilarating roller-coaster ride.
-Us, in Pieces is an enduring love story across generations.
+Us, in Pieces is an enduring love story across generations. (from Goodreads)

 Just Friends by Holly McCulloch